t348575/twitch-points-miner/README.md

 ```

 ## Docker image
+* Image just 6.84 MB.
 Build the image with the provided `Dockerfile` or just pull `t348575/twitch-points-miner`, be sure to pass your config file, and a volume for your `tokens.json`, as well as appropriate CLI arguments.

 Run with stdin attached the first time, in order to authenticate your twitch account.
+Place your `config.yaml` file in the `data` dir.
 ```
 docker run -i -t -v ./data:/data t348575/twitch-points-miner --token /data/tokens.json
 ```